klara-zaskalanova/english-for-designers/about.md

 [Writing](writing/index.md)

-### Hello, I'm Klára.
-I’m junior digital (UX/UI) and graphic designer, striving to make the world a less complicated place.
-I’m currently commuting between Banská Bystrica (SK) and Prague (CZ), open to remote work and hitting the mountain trails.

 ## My journey

 I started to notice all the visual faux pas during my time on high school… It got on my nerves when I entered non-intuitive website, and my heart skipped a beat when I entered a great one.
 That was when I realised I want to work in a creative field.
 I started studying Graphic design at University of Creative Communication in Prague and now, while still studying, I am starting my career as  a digital (UX/UI) and graphic designer.
 I want to make the online and offline spaces less complicated, more intuitive.
 Less cluttered, more esthetic.